s-victor/TinyPedal/docs/customization.md

 ---

-The table consists of 5 fixed rows, 1 optional row, 3 fixed columns, and 10 optional predication columns that can be customized.
+The table consists of 5 fixed rows, 1 optional row, 3 fixed columns, and 10 optional prediction columns that can be customized.
 Example:

 | TIME |   0s  |  30s  |  40s  |  50s  |  60s  |  54s  |
 |:----:|:-----:|:-----:|:-----:|:-----:|:-----:|:-----:|